Are You Curious if Your Content Marketing Efforts Are Paying Off?

 Putting These Metrics to Work

 With 34 metrics at your disposal, it’s important to focus on the ones that align best with your business goals.
-Start by identifying the areas where you need the most improvement and gradually expand your analysis to cover more metrics as your strategy evolves.

 I must mention that the majority of these metrics can be created and easily tracked using a WordPress website, a few WordPress plugins, Google Search Console, and Mailchimp.